AstreaTSS/ToggleableKeepInventory/README.md

 # ToggleableKeepInventory

-A simple Minecraft plugin that allows for users to toggle their own keepInventory preferences.
+A simple Minecraft plugin for Paper 1.18.2+ that allows for users to toggle their own keepInventory preferences.

 More specifically, this plugin allows users to use `/keepinv` to decide if they want to keep their inventory on death or not.